 Has Rolls-Royce confirmed a production electric car?

-The Rolls-Royce spokesman did suggest that while customers aren’t looking for a Rolls-Royce electric car, they may be forced to at some point.
+The Rolls-Royce spokesman did suggest that while customers aren’t looking for a Rolls Royce electric car, they may be forced to at some point.
 Initially, legislation, not customer demand, would create the necessary conditions for a Rolls-Royce EV.
 If there’s a ban on ICE cars in one of the hotspots for Rolls-Royce customers, then they’d call for an electric version and the company will need to be ready with one.

 Lifting a charging cable out of a car’s trunk is not something Rolls-Royce would want to put its super-rich clients through.
 However, wireless EV charging technology could mature and a network could become accessible by the time the company launches an EV, and luxury life would continue without an electrical cord or a charging gun.
+In 2021, the Genesis JW and the Hongqi E-HS9 will offer the wireless charging feature.

 Would the new Ghost, not Silent Shadow, be the first Rolls Royce electric car?